vlang/pdf/README.md

 #### Render the PDF

-At this point we have all we need e we can tell to **vPDF** to render the PDF using, the rendering function return a  `strings.Builder`:
+At this point, we have all we need to have **vPDF** generate the PDF using its rendering function to return a  `strings.Builder`:

 ```v
 txt := doc.render()